nextflow-io/training/docs/hello_nextflow/03_hello_gatk.md

 ### Dataset

 -   **A reference genome** consisting of the human chromosome 20 (from hg19/b37) and its accessory files (index and sequence dictionary).
-The reference files are compressed to keep the Gitpod size small so we'll have to decompress them in order to use them.
+The reference files are compressed to keep the Gitpod instance size small so we'll have to decompress them in order to use them.
 -   **Three whole genome sequencing samples** corresponding to a family trio (mother, father and son), which have been subset to a small portion on chromosome 20 to keep the file sizes small.
 The sequencing data is in [BAM](https://samtools.github.io/hts-specs/SAMv1.pdf) (Binary Alignment Map) format, i.e. genome sequencing reads that have already been mapped to the reference genome.
 -   **A list of genomic intervals**, i.e. coordinates on the genome where our samples have data suitable for calling variants.